monetha/feature_anomaly_detection/README.md

 # feature_anomaly_detection
-Purpose: to search and count anomalies in feature correlations for shops
+Purpose: to search and count anomalies in feature correlations for shops <br />
+Path on DS-instance: /home/ubuntu/DusFolder/anomaly_research/fea_conv/feature_anomaly_detection

 ## how to run main code
 change parameters in conv_config.py and run eshop_anomaly_count.py